fchb1239/MonkeTV/README.md

-This mod only supports mp4 files.
+This mod only supports mp4 files, as far as I know.